-I talk often about taking things slow and adding one thing at a time so things don’t become overwhelming.
-Then over time all those small things compile into big changes and things feel smooth through that process.
+I talk often about taking things slow and adding one piece at a time so things don’t become overwhelming.
+Over time, all those small things compile into big changes and things feel smooth through that process.

-Well there is one single thing that can be added at any stage that will have a big impact on your results no matter what your goal is.
+Well there is ONE THING that can be added at any stage that will have a big impact on your results no matter what your goal is.

 You could be looking to lose weight, build muscle, be more fit, build general health, get toned and whatever your goal is, this will help.